Rental Genome Map Visualization

 Strategic Map Visualization Decisions

-I iterated from sequential to diverging color schemes because diverging palettes reveal deviation from meaningful thresholds (like market average or "moderate" rating), not just magnitude.
+I iterated from sequential to diverging color schemes after aligning with the PM, because diverging palettes reveal deviation from meaningful thresholds (like market average or "moderate" rating), not just magnitude.
 This helps investors instantly identify areas performing above or below benchmarks, enabling faster comparative analysis.

 User testing showed investors made decisions faster with 5 classification levels compared to 7 levels.
 With fewer classes, users spent less time cross-referencing the legend and could identify patterns through rapid visual scanning.
 Five levels also align with cognitive science research on optimal pattern recognition.